TawkirChoudhury/Python_1/README.md

 # Python_1
 A python project with interesting codes
-This folder contains basic python codes.
+This folder contains basic python codes that are simplier and interesting